viddex/Spotify-AD-Blocker/README.md

 # Spotify-AD-Blocker
-Blocks the Ads on Spotify
+Simply blocks the Ads inbetween songs.
+## Installation
+Should be pretty straight forward just follow the instructions while your on the program.